 Revision Date Reason for Revision 1.0 20 March 2002 Historic document 1.1 24 August 2005 Update header and format to reflect lab move from Morgantown, WV No changes to method 2.0 06 August 2007 Significant rewrite of RCT-APR-STP-0051-56.
 Changes affect form and provide clarification of technical content.
-2.1 21 August 2012 Removed reference to SMPS, removed product-specific reference for Type A/E glass filter, added information on green-line media, removed references to 6 work instructions, removed photographs of outdated equipment.
-3.0 25 March 2014 The requirement for "the final 5 readings to 30 ± 5 mg of loading" was rewritten to the "bandwidth of the last 30 ± 5 mg for each filter" which matches current laboratory procedures in sections 5.4, 5.4.1, and 6.3.
-Section 5.5 has been modified from 5 data point readings to the bandwidth readings over the 30 ± 5 mg on which the "no further · · · · · · · · · · · · · · · · · · · 2.1 12 April 2016 • 5.1 12 April 2010

-3.2 31 October 2019

-21 300001 2017

-3.1 12 April 2016 31 October 2019 decrease in efficiency" determination is made or the initial unacceptable bandwidth readings.
-Update to facility address in main title block, the accuracy of the timer specified in 3.4.1., is now expressed as percent, and Section 4.4.1., has been changed to allow for three unused sheets of media be added to the two used sheets in lieu of five new (unused) sheets media.
+2.1 22 August 2012 Removed reference to SMPS, removed product-specific reference for Type A/E glass filter, added information on green-line media, removed references to 6 work instructions, removed photographs of outdated equipment.
+2.2 12 April 2016 Update to facility address in main title block, removed reference to one work instruction, the accuracy of the timer specified in 3.4.1., is now expressed as percent, and Section 4.4.1 has been changed to allow for three unused sheets of media to be added to the two used sheets in lieu of five new (unused) sheets of media.
 Corrected the P&A statement in section 4.3.
-With the greatest impact occurring in Section 4, this revision represents an update to current content and editorial standards, with no change to method or criteria.
+Editorial change made to 6.1.
+2.3 3 February 2020 With the greatest impact occurring in Section 4, this revision represents an update to current content and editorial standards, with no change to method or criteria.